RedisTimeSeries/RedisTimeSeries/docs/docs/quickstart.md

 linkTitle: "Quickstart"
 weight: 2
 description: >
-    Quick Start Guide to RedisTimeSeries
+    Quick Start Guide to Time Series
 aliases:
     - /docs/stack/timeseries/quickstart
 ---

 ## Setup

-You can either get RedisTimeSeries setup in the cloud, in a Docker container or on your own machine.
+You can get RedisTimeSeries setup in the cloud, in a Docker container or on your own machine.

 ### Redis Cloud

-RedisTimeSeries is available on all Redis Cloud managed services, including a completely free managed database up to 30MB.
+Redis Time Series are available on all Redis Cloud managed services, including a completely free managed database up to 30MB.

 [Get started here](https://redislabs.com/try-free/)

 ### Docker
-To quickly try out RedisTimeSeries, launch an instance using docker:
+To quickly try out Redis Time Series, launch an instance using docker:
 ```sh
 docker run -p 6379:6379 -it --rm redis/redis-stack-server
 ```